Local service runs mostly on city streets, stopping at every other

 here.
 You can

-map of the entire system here.
+map of the entire system from this PDF.
 Explore our system with our

 map.
 This is where you can check out bus routes, rail lines, HOV